StephenBarker/stephenbarker/_posts/2025-08-27-hello-world.md

 <div class="terminal-log terminal-log--left-aligned">
   <h2 class="crt-green">{{ page.title }}</h2>
   <p>Connection established.
 This is the first transmission from the other side of the firewall.</p>
-  <p>The corporate mainframe is compromised.
+  <p>The Corporate® mainframe is compromised.
 Time to see what's inside.</p>
   <pre>
 > whoami
 root